What’s therapy all about?

 Do you provide skype/zoom based sessions?

 Absolutely.
-We have clients from all over Australia particularly from rural areas so we are happy to provide treatment via this medium.
+We have clients not just on the Sunshine Coast but from all over Australia particularly from rural areas so our psychologists are happy to provide treatment via this medium.
 However, it is important to note that Medicare will only provide rebates for telehealth if you live in a certain classification of rural areas.
 Otherwise treatment will incur full fees.

 Are all therapists the same?

-In the same way we all differ as individuals, so do therapists, so it’s important to find the right one for you.
+In the same way we all differ as individuals, so do psychologists, so it’s important to find the right one for you.
 Whilst we are often trained in similar interventions we all have our own slant as we bring our own personalities, experiences and preferences with therapeutic modalities.
 So what does that mean for you?
-Well, it means that you have to find the right person for you and it’s important you are honest about this.
+Well, it means that you have to find the right psychologist on the Sunshine Coast for you and it’s important you are honest about this.
 I equate this to finding a good hairdresser, sometimes you have to shop around to find the right one.

 What types of clients can be seen at the practice?